-If, in the last accounting period, the foundation (endowment) assets or the turnover of the foundation reached the amount of at least 5,000,000 CZK (aprox. €200,000), the ordinary financial statements, extraordinary financial statements and consolidated financial statements are subject to an audit by an auditor.
-Financial statements are subject to an audit by an auditor also where they are used as a basis for a decision to increase or decrease the endowment assets or to transform the foundation (Art.
-341 CzCC).
+If, in the last accounting period, the foundation (endowment) assets or the turnover of the foundation reached the amount of at least CZK 5 million (~ €203,500), the ordinary financial statements, extraordinary financial statements and consolidated financial statements are subject to an audit by an auditor.
+Financial statements are subject to an audit by an auditor also where they are used as a basis for a decision to increase or decrease the endowment assets or to transform the foundation (Section 341 of the CzCC).

-Financial statements of an institution are audited by an auditor, if this is required by the forming juridical act or by-laws, or if the amount of the institution's net turnover exceeds CZK 10,000,000 (€360,000).
-In such cases, the auditor also audits the annual report of the institution (Art.
-415 sec.
-2 CzCC).
+Financial statements of an institution are audited by an auditor, if this is required by the forming juridical act or by-laws, or if the amount of the institution's net turnover exceeds CZK 10 million (~ \leq 407,000).
+In such cases, the auditor also audits the annual report of the institution (Section 415 (2) of the CzCC).

-A foundation fund does not have a such a duty but it can be created by the founder in the foundation fund's charter.
+A foundation fund does not have a such a duty, but it can be created by the founder in the foundation fund's charter.